quale-quest/sql-mvc/doc/Theory/incedental_complexity.md

 ##Network performance Incidental complexity

-If you focus only on web applications or you use a abstraction like Cardova for minimising Diversity Incidental complexity, then the second most significant, is Network performance Incidental complexity, a developer is easily lulled into a false sense of accomplishment when testing a app in a high performance network, but if you expect your app to become vastly popular, then coping with network issues is going to add significant complexity to your app.
+If you focus only on web applications or you use a abstraction like Cardova for minimising Diversity Incidental complexity, then the second most significant, is Network performance Incidental complexity, a developer is easily lulled into a false sense of accomplishment when testing an app in a high performance network, but if you expect your app to become vastly popular, then coping with network issues is going to add significant complexity to your app.
 Caching, parallel requests, demand for good battery life, all make for complex workarounds to a basic problem.

 ##Diversity Incidental complexity